open-telemetry/community/community-membership.md

 - Expected to be responsive to review requests
 - Mentor contributors and reviewers
 - May approve code contributions for acceptance
+- Merge PRs that have recieved sufficient approval on behalf of those without permission to do so.

 ## Maintainer